Operation Rum Punch: Escalation of UN–Katangese tension

-Meanwhile, UN officials engaged in negotiations with Belgian Foreign Minister Paul-Henri Spaak secured an agreement over the withdrawal of certain Belgian political advisers in Katanga.
+Meanwhile, UN officials engaged in negotiations with Belgian Foreign Minister Paul-Henri Spaak and secured an agreement over the withdrawal of certain Belgian political advisers in Katanga.
 Pressure from Belgium and the UN facilitated the repatriation of two officers in early June, though by the end of the month the Katangese government appeared unwilling to allow further departures.
 At the beginning of July the UN requested the withdrawal of more advisers and demanded that Georges Thyssens, one of Tshombe's aides, leave the Congo immediately.
 After a few days Thyssens still showed no intention of departing, so O'Brien ordered three Swedish soldiers to forcibly expel him.
 A scuffle occurred during the ensuing confrontation during which it was rumoured the Thyssens family dog was shot.
 The episode brought strong protest from the Katangese, who seized the Belgian consulate and expelled an official that had been encouraging his compatriots—as directed by the Belgian Foreign Ministry—to be more accepting of the Belgian and Congolese central governments' attitudes.

 In a meeting on 12 July, Spaak suggested to Hammarskjöld that the UN should identify all the advisers it wanted to leave, so as to ease the anxieties of other Belgians' who feared their own sudden expulsion and therefore prevent another incident.
 After some negotiations Tshombe agreed to allow a Katangese delegation to confer with ONUC about the advisers to be removed.
 In the ensuing discussions both parties agreed upon a list of 11 Belgians that should be withdrawn from Katanga.
 The UN warned that if the advisers were replaced by other foreigners they too would be expelled.
 By August external involvement in Katanga had been reduced by the UN, but the "immediate" withdrawal of mercenaries and foreign advisers as called for in the February resolution had not been achieved.
 Further progress through negotiation seemed unlikely, as the Katangese were growing more hostile and Spaak was facing increasing opposition in Katanga and Belgium.

 Meanwhile, a new Congolese coalition government had formed in Léopoldville under Prime Minister Cyrille Adoula.
 It faced great pressure to reintegrate Katanga into the Congo and risked collapse if this was not achieved, something ONUC was keen to avoid.
 With his diplomatic overtures to Tshombe failing, Adoula resolved that Katanga would not end its secession unless threatened with military force.
 With the army in a state of disarray, the Congolese government instead appealed to ONUC for its intentions.
 On 5 August ONUC created an independent Katanga Command under Indian Army Brigadier K.A.S.
 Raja with O'Brien as Chief of Mission, allowing local forces more operational initiative.